1. Ada

 Overview

-• COVID-19 is an infectious disease with many variants
+• COVID-19 is an infectious disease with many variants.

-• Currently, Omicron is the COVID-19 variant that is most present worldwide
+• Currently, Omicron is the COVID-19 variant that is most present worldwide.

-• The symptoms of the coronavirus may vary, ranging from no symptoms or mild symptoms that resemble a common cold to severe symptoms that may lead to hospitalization and death
+• The symptoms of the coronavirus may vary, ranging from no symptoms or mild symptoms that resemble a common cold to severe symptoms that may lead to hospitalization and death.

 • Most cases of the coronavirus can be treated at home.
-Some people may be eligible for antiviral therapy
+Some people may be eligible for antiviral therapy.

 What is COVID-19?

-Coronavirus disease is an infectious disease that first originated in 2019 in Wuhan, China.
+Coronavirus is an infectious disease that originated in 2019 in Wuhan, China.
 Since then, the coronavirus has spread worldwide and mutated many times, resulting in different variants such as Alpha, Beta, Delta, Lambda, and Omicron, the latter of which is currently the dominant strain worldwide.

 The coronavirus spreads through tiny droplets and aerosol particles from an infected person’s mouth or nose when they cough, sneeze, speak, sing, or breathe.
 Most infected people experience mild to moderate symptoms.
 For some people, however, the coronavirus can cause severe illness, which may result in hospitalization or even death.
 1